Machoudi2002/fastail/README.md

 If you have any questions or feedback, don't hesitate to get in touch.
 We value your input and would love to hear from you!

-## Acknowledgments

-Special thanks to the Tailwind CSS team for their outstanding work.

----

 Enjoy a fast and efficient setup with Fastail!
 ```